-Barbara A. Bradley, associate professor, joined the KU faculty in the fall of 2004.
+Barbara A. Bradley, professor, joined the KU faculty in the fall of 2004.
 Barbara earned a BS degree from SUNY at Stony Brook in biology and psychology, an MA degree in physical education from Adelphi University, and a PhD in reading education from The University of Georgia.
 She has 14 years... more

 Hyesun Cho, associate professor, joined the KU faculty in the fall of 2011.

 Reva C. Friedman, Ph.D., is an Associate Professor of Curriculum and Teaching at the University of Kansas, where she was responsible for degree and graduate certificate programs in gifted/talented/creative child education for 35 years.
 A former high school teacher and teacher of gifted students... more

 A. Susan Gay, associate professor, joined the KU faculty in January 1991.
 Previously, she was the mathematics state supervisor for the Oklahoma State Department of Education and a mathematics teacher in Stillwater, OK Public Schools.
 From Oklahoma State University,... more